luckinet/tabshiftr/README.md

 “chunks” of data, we include in the definition of table also “spreadsheets” that may contain a very loose organisation of data.

+*variable*: A variable is the primary level of aggregation of data.
+A variable is always a combination of **name** and **values**.
+For variables where the values are character strings, name and values must be distinguished with care and this is especially important in vastly disorganised tables.

 *long variables*: A variable that is arranged so that the name is at the top (the column name) and the values are aligned vertically below it.